khanrubd/accelerated-intelligent-document-processing-on-aws/docs/service-tiers.md

 # Amazon Bedrock Service Tiers

-The GenAI IDP solution supports Amazon Bedrock service tiers, allowing you to optimize for performance and cost by selecting different service tiers for model inference operations.
+The GenAI IDP solution supports Amazon Bedrock service tiers through model ID suffixes, allowing you to optimize for performance and cost by selecting different service tiers for model inference operations.

 ## Overview